KarthikVV24-11-1999/Binge/README.md

   - Visual deck selection with custom images and branding
 - **Virtual Currency (BingeCoins)**
   - Earn or purchase BingeCoins to unlock additional game features or decks
-  - Razorpay integration for in-app purchases
+  - Razorpay integration for in app purchases
 - **Profile and Social**
   - Custom avatars and profiles
   - Social login via Google